codeworksacademy/vue-3-guide/src/resources/02-new/04-composition-api.md

 ## computed

-Computed work just like they did in the options api for watching data changes.
-The key difference is we now see how our computed methods are wrapped in a callback and are triggered based upon the item being observed changing
+Computeds work just like they did in the Options API for watching data changes.
+The key difference is we now see how our computed methods are wrapped in a callback and are triggered based upon the item being observed changing.

-computed takes in a named or anonymous function which must return a value
+A computed takes in a named or anonymous function which must return a value.

 ```vue
 <script setup>